 Its hard-wired within human nature to trust.
 We’re equally hard-wired in the deep inner workings of life to no longer feel positively towards the person who breaks our trust.

 Sociopaths monitor our bond to them with continued empathy tests.

 A Sociopath Can Be Nothing But a Sociopath – Forever

-Sociopaths Learn Human Behavior From Their Life Experience of Using Others
+Sociopaths Learn Human Behavior from Using Others

 Once we leave Mr. or Ms. Monster, once we’ve sent them out of our home, we’ve got more cognitive dissonance to handle.
 Now we doubt that the absent, mask-wearing devil did and said what they did.
 Why?
 Again, it’s the natural human need for harmony.
 It’s not possible NOT to doubt our own disbelief in the person who we believed to be our soul mate.
 How’s that for irony?
-We’re going to suffer with this cognitive dissonance and PTSD after a sociopath.
+We’re going to suffer with this cognitive dissonance and ptsd after a sociopath.
 But we will make our way out.
 We will be whole again.